-HIKING IN THE SWABIAN ALB BIOSPHERE REGION
+HIKING IN THE SWABIAN ALB BIOSPHERE AREA

-Our best tour tips from Speidel's Braumanufaktur
+Our best tour tips starting from Speidel's Brewery

 Hiking holiday with one-way hiking

-1. Hochgehberge – Hochgehsprudelt (Gomadingen)
+1. Hochgehberge – hochgehsprudelt (Gomadingen)

 A truly premium trail in the biosphere reserve – scenic, fragrant, and pristine.
-The "Hochgehsprudelt" (High Spruce) tour leads through juniper heaths, sparse forests, and over scenic ridges.
-Its name comes from the legendary "Brünnele": an unexpected spring near the highest point in Gomadingen, from which water bubbles directly from the rock.
+The "hochgehsprudelt" tour leads through juniper heaths, light forests, and over panoramic ridges.
+It takes its name from the legendary "Brünnele": an unexpected spring near the highest point of Gomadingen, where water bubbles directly from the rock.

-The highlight is the Sternberg Tower: Those who climb the 32 meters will be rewarded with a panoramic view of the central Swabian Alb – and, if visibility is good, even the Alps.
-This tour appeals to all the senses – a pleasure, especially in dry weather.
+The highlight is the Sternberg TowerThose who climb the 32 meters are rewarded with a panoramic view across the central Swabian Alb – on a clear day, all the way to the Alps.
+This tour appeals to all the senses – a particular delight in dry weather.

 Length: approx. 9.3 km

-Claim: light to medium
+Claim: easy to medium

 2. Waterfall Trail Bad Urach – Two waterfalls & 1000 contrasts